wp-plugins/wp-spamshield/readme.txt

 If you have any further questions, please submit them on the main [WP-SpamShield Support Page](http://www.redsandmarketing.com/plugins/wp-spamshield/support/).

 == Changelog ==

+= 1.8.9.5 =
+*released 05/18/15*

+* Added Italian Translation (it_IT).
+Thank you to Bakeneko for doing the Italian translation.
+* Fixed a minor bug in the translation files.
+* Fixed a compatibility issue with the Autoptimize plugin.
+* Updated the spam filters.

 = 1.8.9.4 =
 *released 05/08/15*